cboveda/ProjectYOMI/readme.md

 ## Vision

-An online multiplayer, synchronous turn-based fighting game for iOS/Android/Web with colorful visuals, uniquely stylized characters, and social features such as player profiles, leaderboards, and character customization.
+An online multiplayer, synchronous turn-based fighting game for iOS and Web with colorful visuals, uniquely stylized characters, and social features such as player profiles, leaderboards, and character customization.

 ## Tools